-- Hired three full time and one half time additional custodians and maintained the additional custodian from the previous LCAP to help maintain school campuses clean so that students look forward to coming to school.
-The 2014 and the 2021 student surveys indicated the need to have clean facilities to improve student learning.
-This action is targeted on increasing learning and improve attendance of economically disadvantaged students and English learners. - Hired an additional technology staff at each comprehensive school site to meet the increased demand for pupil use of technology.
-The additional technology staff will provide students with technological support focused on increasing student digital literacy and improved academic achievement of English learners and economically disadvantaged pupils. - Hired three additional independent study teachers to meet student needs, improve attendance, and reduce chronic absenteeism of English learners and economically disadvantaged students. - Maintain the nine additional instructional assistants (currently funded through the Budget Act of 2021) to provide supplemental instruction and support to improve student learning and close the achievement gap of English learners and economically disadvantaged students. - Hire an additional nurse to provide health services to address barriers that impede learning.
-This action is targeted in improving graduation rates and chronic absenteeism of English learners and economically disadvantaged students. - Hire three additional support staff to increase implementation of positive behavior intervention strategies with the intended outcome of reducing suspension rates and improving attendance of English learners and economically disadvantaged pupils - Hired an additional 0.5 FTE attendance clerk at two comprehensive school sites for increased parent contact to improve attendance of English learners and economically disadvantaged pupils.
+- Hired an additional technology staff to meet the increased demand for pupil use of technology.
+The additional technology staff will provide students with technological support focused on increasing student digital literacy and improved academic achievement of English learners and economically disadvantaged pupils (Goal 1, Action 9). - Hired three additional independent study teachers to meet student needs, improve attendance, and reduce chronic absenteeism of English learners and economically disadvantaged students (Goal 3, Action 4). - Maintain the nine additional instructional assistants (currently funded through the Budget Act of 2021) to provide supplemental instruction and support to improve student learning and close the achievement gap of English learners and economically disadvantaged students (Goal 1, Action 9). - Hire three additional support staff to increase implementation of positive behavior intervention strategies with the intended outcome of reducing suspension rates and improving attendance of English learners and economically disadvantaged pupils (Goal 3, Action 7).

-Staff-to-student ratios by type of school and concentration of unduplicated students Schools with a student concentration of 55 percent or less Schools with a student concentration of greater than 55 percent Staff-to-student ratio of classified staff providing direct services to students N/A 0.062 Staff-to-student ratio of certificated staff providing direct services to students N/A 0.037
+Staff-to-student ratios by type of school and concentration of unduplicated students Schools with a student concentration of 55 percent or less Schools with a student concentration of greater than 55 percent Staff-to-student ratio of classified staff providing direct services to students N/A 1:16 Staff-to-student ratio of certificated staff providing direct services to students N/A 1:27